 - Time-of-Day rate programs, which enable new rate designs for achieving peak reduction and load shifting through financial incentives and time-sensitive pricing changes. - Demand response or direct load control enable the utility to have direct control over sending a reduction signal via a pricing event or equipment programming.
-Direct load control programs grant higher efficiency per installation and increased flexibility for the increased costs associated with 3rd party equipment installation.
+Direct load control programs grant more reliable demand impacts for the increased costs associated with 3rd party equipment installation.

-&lt;sup>5 2021 Northwest Power Plan The 2021 Northwest Power Plan (nwcouncil.org)
+5 2021 Northwest Power Plan The 2021 Northwest Power Plan (nwcouncil.org)